clehnert/ExcelCSVImporter/README.md

 # ExcelCSVImporter

 Visual Studio C# VSTO Excel Add-In to allow for simple importing of CSV files.

+# Functions

+Import: Used to open a CSV file into a new worksheet.

+Reimport Current: If you have already opened a CSV (and it probably didn't work), this will reimport the current file into a new worksheet.

 To install, download and build with Visual Studio 2017 or download the recent setup.msi: https://github.com/clehnert/ExcelCSVImporter/blob/master/builds/setup.msi